KDGOfficial/STALKER-2-Health-Regeneration-Mod/README.md

 This mod adds health regeneration for the player in *S.T.A.L.K.E.R.
 2: Heart of Chornobyl*.
 Health regenerates at a rate of 10 units per second (full recovery in 10 seconds with a maximum of 100).
 Mod created by KDG.

 ## Installation
-1. Download the mod archive from [Releases](https://github.com/KDGOfficial/STALKER2-HealthRegenMod/releases).
+1. Download the mod archive from [Releases]
 2. Extract the contents to the `Stalker2\Content\Paks\~mods\` folder in your game directory.
    - The final path should be: `Stalker2\Content\Paks\~mods\GameLite\GameData\Creatures\actor.cfg`.
 3. If the `~mods` folder doesn’t exist, create it manually.